-From what the inspector observed, it was evident that residents living in the centre lived a good quality of life where they were facilitated to enjoy each day to the maximum of their capacity while at the same time being protected.
+From what the inspector observed, it was evident that residents living in the centre had a good quality of life where they were facilitated to enjoy each day to the maximum of their capacity while at the same time being protected.
 However, at the time of inspection there were a number of staff vacancies, which had the potential to have a negative impact in terms of consistency of care and implementation of arrangements for restrictive practices.
-The resident in the self-contained apartment had limited access to cooking facilities in their apartment which restricted their access to hot meals.
+It had been assessed that the needs of one of the residents were not being appropriately met with the layout of their current apartment.
+A new purpose built home had been designed and was in the process of being built for this resident within the community.

 The residents living in the centre presented with complex needs.
 Consequently, it had been assessed and agreed by a multidisciplinary team that a number of restrictions were required to support the residents, and to ensure their safety and welfare.
-Restrictions in place were subject to regular review and were considered to be the least restrictive environment possible, considering the identified risks for residents.
+Restrictions in place were subject to regular review and were considered to be the least restrictive environment possible, considering the identified risks for the residents.
+There was evidence of reduction trials and plans for the restrictions in place.

 There were plans to de-congregate the centre in line with the HSE National Strategy - "Time to move on from congregated settings - A strategy for community inclusion".
-The three residents in the main house had been identified to transition to more suitable accommodation within the community.
-A defined time-line for the decongregation of these residents had not yet been determined but suitable accommodation for the three residents had been identified.
-A discovery process had been completed with the identified residents and their families.
-The purpose of this was to determine the individual residents' needs, will and preferences in relation to their future life plans as they transition to live in their own home within the community.
-The provider had a 'transforming lives' lead who was responsible for coordinating the de-congregation process.
+Each of the residents had been identified to transition to more suitable accommodation within the community.
+A defined time-line for the de-congregation of the residents had not yet been determined.
+A purpose built home specifically designed to meet the needs of one of the residents was in the process of being built.
+A discovery process had been completed with each of the other residents and their respective families to ascertain their will and preferences in relation to their future life plans as they transition to live in their own home within the community.
+The provider was in the process of identifying suitable accommodation for these residents within the community.
+The provider had a 'transforming lives' lead who was responsible for coordinating the de-congregation process and supporting staff in this process.
 A number of management and staff had completed enhanced quality 'good lives' training for de-congregation.

-The centre comprised of a three bedroom semi-detached bungalow and a separate one bed-roomed apartment.
-The centre was registered to accommodate a total of four residents, with three in the main house and one in the self contained apartment.
+The centre comprised of six separate self contained apartments within the one building.
+The centre was registered to accommodate a total of six residents.
 There were no vacancies at the time of this inspection.
 Each of the residents had been living in the centre for an extended period.